wp-plugins/decent-comments/readme.txt

 = 1.1.0 =
 * Added own comment retriever which allows for more versatile ways to get comments.
+* Widget and shortcode allow to show comments from posts related to one or more terms in a chosen taxonomy.
+* Shortcode now works like this [decent_comments/] and as before [decent-comments/]

 = 1.0.3 =
 * guarded against shortcode interpretation in comments